gregvissing/front-row-greg/content/posts/updating-job-description-to-reflect-current-skills.md

     * Updates can be done at any time of year but usually are completed prior to or during the annual performance evaluation period, or prior to creating a posting.
     * Updates for non-faculty positions should be completed online using Workday, by initiating an[Edit Position Restrictions](https://employees.tamu.edu/compensation/job-changes/edit-position-restrictions/ "Edit Position Restrictions").
 Auditors rely on the online system for the most current PD for a non-faculty position in a Texas A&M department.
     * The Edit Position Restrictions should always be initiated by the HR Liaison in your department to ensure proper routing in Workday.
 For an update not involving a title change, the reason that should be selected is "Update."
+* Following appropriate online routing within a department, the PD update should be submitted to HR for review and approval.
+* HR reviews and approves updates as soon as possible, with the response time for approval varying from 1-5 business days depending on volume.
+The heaviest volume occurs during April and May due to the annual performance evaluation period, so response time may extend beyond 5 business days during those months.
+* Pending updates must be approved by HR before posting a job, so it is recommended that departments submit updates and receive approval prior to submitting a posting.
+* HR recommends that departments submit PD updates early in the performance evaluation period, so that the most current PD will be included with the online evaluation.